numfocus/gsoc/2016/ideas-list-swc.md

 people (a worst-case scenario estimate) try to send their results at once.

 ## Open Source Development Experience

-This will be a single server application, but you'll be designing and writing it from scratch.

 Skills required to complete the project (you can apply without some of them):